 Just days after this devastating loss, FOBTC met to strategize the next phase of our work.
 Our group of ‘Friends’ immediately swelled to over 1000 strong, and we have been working closely with the devoted community of campers and staff alumni, the City of Berkeley, and other organizations to help with rebuilding efforts.

-Richard Thomason (Political Strategy Chair) came to camp with his family every summer from 2002 until the day they evacuated out of camp ahead of the Rim Fire in 2013.
+Richard Thomason (Vice President) came to camp with his family every summer from 2002 until the day they evacuated out of camp ahead of the Rim Fire in 2013.
 He and his family loved every minute of their time at camp, and his daughters made him promise that camp would be there for their kids!
 Richard is a Berkeley resident, a former staff person to the State Legislature, and also a board member of the Berkeley High School Development Group.

 Barry Fike (Treasurer) worked on staff from 1978-1980 along with three of his brothers.
 He led many Children’s Hours which served to propel him into a career of teaching.
 Barry is the former president of the Berkeley Federation of Teachers and is currently a teacher at Jefferson Elementary School in Berkeley, and continues to attend camp with his family.

-Richard Sheng (Membership Co-Chair), a successful architect and project manager, also successfully designed many of the structures at Camp.
+Richard Sheng (Secretary & Public Relations Chair), a successful architect and project manager, also successfully designed many of the structures at Camp.
 He designed the Stage, Girls Camp Cabins, and a handful of tents along the River.
 Richard’s wife is one of the founders of the Work Weekend Women Wood Warriors and his daughter was a long time staff member primarily working on the K-Staff.

-Scott Gelfand, (Executive Director), has been on staff and at camp since he was hired as the Recreation Director in 1986.
+Scott Gelfand (Executive Director) has been on staff and at camp since he was hired as the Recreation Director in 1986.
 He also worked as the Assistant Director in 1987.
 In 1987, Scott founded The Buddy Club, a successful Bay Area children’s entertainment company that entertains some 100,000 kids and families each year.
-Scott writes and directs the Staff Show with Steve Geahry, and is committed to keeping everyone’s Camp Spirit alive!
+He is also the Chief Operating Officer for The Bay Area Book Festival, the largest literary event in Northern California.
+Since 1986, Scott has written and directed every Staff Show along with Steve Geahry, and is committed to keeping everyone’s Camp Spirit alive!